DollyGt/my_shopping_list_app/README.md

 # Features

 In order to use this site, users must first register and if they are already registered they may go ahead and log in.
-There is a confirmation message that pops ut to let the user that their profile had been created successfully.
+There is a confirmation message that pops up to let the user know that their profile had been created successfully.

 1.Add list title – user creates a title for the list to be stored